 Our apartment just had one bin and the street bins close to it weren’t segregated so we sought out recycling facilities, which we found in a nearby residential area.

 It seems that most residential area in Madrid have large communal recycling bins on the side of the street where people can dispose of their waste.
 The yellow ones are for cans, plastic bottles and tetrapak, the blue is for paper and cardboard, the green is for glass bottles and jars (without lids) and the black one is just for general waste.
 Unfortunately there is no stream to enable organic waste to be composted so any paper food packaging waste will end up in landfill / incineration here.
 For more information check out this link on how to recycle in Madrid.

-We flew into Terminal 4 and there were a lot of water fountains around where we could refill our bottles.
-On the return flight we flew out of Terminal 2 where the only water fountains we could find were near passport control.
+At the airport there were varying levels of water refill points.
+We flew into Terminal 4 where there were a lot of water fountains but on the return flight out of Terminal 2 there was only one near passport control.